 We have an approval system in place so that all content is run through a manual accessibility test before being published.

 We also use the W3C html testing service and Accessibility Insights for Web tool to check the website code.

 We use the WAVE tool to check colour contrast.

 - our main website platform, available at www.cornwall.gov.uk

 - all forms available at https://secure.cornwall.gov.uk

-- third party services based on a different technical platform but ‘skinned’ to look like our website including
+- third party services based on a different technical platform but ‘skinned’ to look like our website including but not limited to:

 All systems we buy must meet the Web Content Accessibility Guidelines version 2.1 AA standards.
 This is a mandatory requirement in our procurement process.

 - We will continue to test all our content using our approval process.